 If you want to keep these muffins for longer or you’re making them in advance for some guests, you can also keep them in the fridge for up to a week.

 Just be sure to keep them in a sealed plastic container.
 When you’re ready to serve them, simply pop them in the microwave for 20 seconds.

 Want to save these treats for up to 3 months?
 The freezer is your best bet.
 Make sure they’ve cooled to room temperature before placing them in a freezer-safe container.

-To thaw, keep them in the fridge overnight and then pop them in the microwave on high for 30 seconds.
-You can also re-bake them at 300 degrees F or 150 degrees C for 6-8 minutes.
+To thaw, keep them in the fridge overnight.
+Then, pop them in the microwave on high for 30 seconds.
+You can also re-bake them at 300 degrees Fahrenheit for 6-8 minutes.